markjwarner/markjwarner.github.io/_teaching/2023-spring.md

 location: "London, UK"
 ---

-Over the summer of 2023, I will be leading the MSC in Information Security Disseration Projects
+Over the summer of 2023, I will be leading the MSc in Information Security Disseration Projects